arulnidhii/SQL-SERVER-and-Power-BI-Project/README.md

 1. **Product Popularity:** Which products are the most prescribed?
 2. **Pack Performance:** Which packs have the highest total links?
 3. **Trend Analysis:** How have product prescriptions changed over the last five years?
+4. **Sequencial Analysis:** How have the number of published title evolved over the years, and which authors and periods have had the most significant impact on the overall publication trend?
-4. **Relationship Analysis:** What are the common relationships between prescribable products?
+5. **Relationship Analysis:** What are the common relationships between prescribable products?

 ## Solution Approach